oc · me

 the trust posture, in one sentence

-Every me.ochk.io receipt verifies on Bitcoin headers without us being online, against a public Ed25519 JWK and a published OpenTimestamps proof.
-If we disappear tomorrow — through acquisition, hostile takeover, regulatory action, or sheer attrition — your funds graduate to self-custody, your history continues to verify, and the protocol layer carries on.
+Every envelope your project ever signs verifies on Bitcoin headers without OC being online, against your published Ed25519 JWK and an OpenTimestamps proof.
+If OC disappears tomorrow — through acquisition, hostile takeover, regulatory action, or sheer attrition — your project_key is yours, your receipts continue to verify, your users' funds graduate to self-custody, and the protocol layer carries on.
 That's the whole design.
-The charter is the public version of it.
+The charter is the public version of it; /how is the mechanic-by-mechanic walkthrough.